Sean Gilmartin: Atlanta Braves

 Gilmartin was drafted by the Atlanta Braves in the first round, with the 28th overall selection, of the 2011 Major League Baseball Draft.
 He signed with the Braves, receiving a $1.134 million signing bonus.
-In the Atlanta farm system Gilmartin played with the Gulf Coast League Braves, Rome Braves, Mississippi Braves, and the Gwinnett Braves.
+In the Atlanta farm system, Gilmartin played with the Gulf Coast League Braves, Rome Braves, Mississippi Braves, and the Gwinnett Braves.

-Prior to the 2012 season, Gilmartin was ranked as the Braves fifth best prospect by Baseball America.
+Prior to the 2012 season, Gilmartin was ranked as the Braves' fifth best prospect by Baseball America.
 Gilmartin was invited to spring training in 2013, but did not make the team.
-He played for the Gwinnett Braves of the Class AAA International League, though his performance was limited by shoulder injuries.
+He played for the Gwinnett Braves of the Triple–A International League, though his performance was limited by shoulder injuries.

 Minnesota Twins

 After the 2013 season, the Braves traded Gilmartin to the Minnesota Twins for Ryan Doumit on December 18, 2013.
 He pitched for the New Britain Rock Cats and the Rochester Red Wings in 2014.

 Gilmartin with the Rock Cats finished 7–3, 3.12 ERA in 12 games in 72 innings pitched with 74 strikeouts with a WHIP of 1.278 while giving up 76 hits, 30 runs (25 of them earned), 2 home runs, and 16 walks.